 Apple provides free parental controls, called Screen Time, for iPhone® and iPad®.
 Screen Time has many features: app time limits, adjustable content settings for each age, device passcode restrictions, and much more.
-This article highlights the Screen Time features on iOS 14 that work well with the Covenant Eyes app.
+This article highlights the Screen Time features on iOS 14 or 15 that work well with the Covenant Eyes app.

 Screen Time varies slightly, per operating system!
 If you’re not sure which Apple operating system (iOS) version is on your device, check out How do I find the Operating System I have on my device?